lycan-city/werewolf-brain/README.md

     var game = wwb.getChaosGame(players, template);

 ### Create a new unfair scenario using custom template or cards
 The function ```getChaosGame``` allows you to start a new unfair game using a custom deck.
 This feature works like ```getBalancedGame``` but creates an unfair game.
-In this example we are adding another martyr (normally 1), some aditional werewolves (normally 12) and a new role **Serial Killer** this new role visits a house and kills everyone every night.
+In this example we are adding another martyr (normally 1), some aditional Werewolves (normally 12) and a new role **Serial Killer** this new role visits a house and kills everyone every night.
 The function will return a game object.

     var wwb = require('werewolf-brain');
     var players = 22;